 Toxicological information

-Description of the toxicity of the mixture or its components (as required in section 11 of the Safety Data Sheet in accordance with Annex II to Regulation No 1907/2006)
+Description of the toxicity of the mixture or its components (as required in Section 11 of the Safety Data Sheet in accordance with Annex II to Regulation No 1907/2006)

 Additional information on the mixture

 Colour(s)

 The pH, if available, of the mixture as supplied, or where the mixture is a solid, the pH of an aqueous liquid or solution at a given concentration.
 The concentration of the test mixture in water shall be indicated.
 If the pH is not available, the reasons shall be given.